eyedeekay/PrivacyButton/README.md

 PrivacyButton
 =============

 Periodically reset your browser to sane defaults with a webextension.
+This plugin is **barely started** in fact it's basically **exploratory** at this point.
+If it's impossible to accomplish the task with a WebExtension then other approaches should be evaluated.

 Features
 --------